wp-plugins/terribl/readme.txt

 Contributors: scheeeli
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8VWNB5QEJ55TJ
-Tags: widget, plugin, sidebar, track, referer, trade, in-bound, links, list, link trader Stable tag: 1.1.12.23
+Tags: widget, plugin, sidebar, track, referer, trade, in-bound, links, list, link trader Stable tag: 1.2.01.24
-Version: 1.1.12.23
+Version: 1.2.01.24
 Requires at least: 2.6
-Tested up to: 3.3
+Tested up to: 3.3.1

 This plugin is not terrible it's TERRIBL.
 It simply Tracks Every Referer and Returns In-Bound Links.

 == Description ==

-Just place the Widget on your sidebar to display a link to the HTTP_REFERER and any other sites that you would like to trade links with.
+Track Every Referer and Return In-Bound Links (TERRIBL).
+After installation this plugin wil lstart collecting in-bound link information.

-This plugin makes link trading easy and helps you track the effectiveness of your in-bound links.
+This TERRIBL plugin makes link trading easy.
+Just place the Widget on your sidebar to display a link to the current HTTP_REFERER and other sites that have recently link to your site.
+It also helps you track the effectiveness of your in-bound links with impression counts on a special linked image that you can share with others.

 Plugin